Skip to main content

 • Minor: applied automatically within 30 to 60 days.

-• Deprecation: version N-3 → end of support within 90 days after the release of N.
+• Deprecation: version N-3 → end of support within 90 days after N's release.

 Kubernetes Nodes